Irina Berezina: Chess career

 Berezina tied for first place in the Women's Zonal 12 Championship in Jakarta in 1993, and as a result was awarded the FIDE title of Woman International Master (WIM).

 In 1995 she won the Asian-Pacific Women's Zonal Championship in the Genting Highlands, Malaysia and went on to play in the 1995 Women's Interzonal Championship in Kishinev, Moldova, where she scored 5.5 points from 13 games.

+Berezina was chosen to represent Australia in chess at the 1997 Maccabiah Games in Israel.
+However, she suffered critical injuries when the Maccabiah bridge collapsed underneath the Australian contingent.

 Berezina won the Australian Women's Championship in 1999.
 In the same year, she achieved the title of International Master (IM) by coming equal second in the inaugural Oceania Zonal Championship held on the Gold Coast, Australia.
 She won the Oceania Women's Zonal Championship five times: in 2002, 2005, 2007, 2011, and 2013.

 She competed in the Women's World Chess Championship three times: in 2006, 2012, and 2015.

 Berezina played on board one of the Australian national team at seven Women's Chess Olympiads, in 1994, 1996, 2000, 2002, 2004, 2006 and 2014.